FAQ

 31. How to specify solder mask and paste settings?

 33. Why do connection lines remain on the routed board?
-Checking net connectivity reports that all connections had been routed...
+Checking net connectivity reports that all connections have been routed.

-34. How to remove 3D model from the pattern?
+34. How to remove a 3D model from a pattern?

-36. What is the difference between numerous ways of renewing layout from schematic?
+36. What is the difference between the numerous ways of renewing layout from schematic?

-37. I select "Renew design from schematic \ Related schematic", but nothing happens; program answers that schematic file couldn't be found...
+37. I select “Renew design from schematic / Related schematic”, but nothing happens; the program says the schematic file couldn't be found.

-38. I've made insignificant changes in my design, but when I renew layout from schematic some (a lot of) patterns are moved outside of the board and existing traces got unrouted.
+38. I've made insignificant changes in my design, but when I renew layout from schematic, many patterns are moved outside the board and existing traces are unrouted.

 39. I can't fill a copper pour.
 Why?

-40. How to multiply board on the panel?
+40. How to multiply a board on a panel?

 41. How to merge several different boards on the same panel?